-Gain a Masters degree in the emerging specialty area of Orofacial Pain.
-Medical, dental and other health care professionals often comment that there is a large unmet need for well-trained health care practitioners to manage patients presenting with complex orofacial pain, temporomandibular joint (TMJ) pain and headache problems.
-Our Masters program follows international guidelines for orofacial pain programs to build the knowledge base required by specialists.
+Our Master's program allows you to specialise in the orofacial pain pathway.
+Orofacial pain has become a recognised specialty in some countries.
+There is a large unmet need for well-trained health care practitioners to manage patients presenting with complex orofacial pain, temporomandibular joint (TMJ) pain and headache problems.
+Medical and dental practitioners often comment on the need for an avenue to direct such difficult patients.

-Study a clinically-focused curriculum
+Study a clinically focussed curriculum

-All of our units of study are case-based and clinically focused, designed to improve your understanding of pain management and your ability to diagnose, investigate and manage patients presenting with orofacial pain disorders
+All of our units of study are case based and clinically focused, designed to improve your understanding of pain management and your ability to diagnose, investigate and manage patients presenting with orofacial pain disorders.